|search engine by freefind|

 Our discussion sheds light on the matter.
 Had the people overlooked the wrong caused them, then HaShem would have forgiven them as well.
 However, they were absolutely unrelenting toward each other, demanding from one another whatever they could possibly extract according to the law -- and Heaven judged them accordingly

-Personally, I am a traditional (hence "Orthodox") Jew and Rabbi.
+Personally, I am a traditional Sephardi Jew.
 This is enough for me.
-Of course there are always more details and people ask, so...
+Of course there are always more details and people do ask, so...

 Rebbe Yisroel Baal Shem Tov (1698-1760), founder of Chassidut to his disciple,Here is a partial list of Rabbinic blessings I have received.